Food Lion: Slogans

+Controversies

+Union organizing

+During the late 1980s and early 1990s, the United Food and Commercial Workers Union Local 400 alleged that Food Lion had underpaid its workers and engaged in unfair labor practices for many years.
+Food Lion spokesman Michael Mozingo denied the allegations, stating that "We don't pay less.
+Our wages are comparable in every market we operate."
+In 1990, labor leaders in Virginia called for a boycott of Food Lion, accusing the chain of paying workers substandard wages and blocking attempts by store workers to unionize.
+In Belgium, labor organizers observed the American Labor Day as a statement of solidarity with Food Lion labor organizers.

 Primetime Live controversy

 In the 1990s, Food Lion gained a degree of notoriety when it was the subject of an ABC News investigation.
 ABC had received a tip about unsanitary practices at Food Lion.
 Two ABC reporters had posed as Food Lion employees, and witnessed the unsanitary practices at Food Lion.
 Much of what they had seen was videotaped with cameras hidden in wigs that they were wearing.
 The footage was then featured in a segment on the news magazine Primetime Live, in which Food Lion employees described unsanitary practices, which included bleaching discolored, expired pork with Clorox and repackaging expired meats with new expiration dates, and the use of nail polish remover to remove the expiration dates from dairy item packages.

 The company responded by suing ABC for fraud, claiming that the ABC employees misrepresented themselves; for trespassing, because the ABC employees came on to Food Lion property without permission; and for breach of duty of loyalty, because the ABC employees videotaped nonpublic areas of the store and revealed internal company information.
 During the court battles between Food Lion and ABC, over 40 hours of unused footage were released that helped Food Lion's case.
 In the unused footage, two undercover producers are seen trying to encourage violations of company policy; however, employees resisted and correctly followed sanitary practices.

 Food Lion was awarded US$5.5 million by a jury in 1997.
 The award was later reduced by a judge to $316,000.
 The verdict was then largely overturned by the U.S. Court of Appeals Fourth Circuit in Richmond, Virginia.
 According to the court: even though ABC was wrong to do what they had done, Food Lion was not suing for defamation, but rather for tort as a way to get around the strict First Amendment standards for defamation.
 Food Lion did this because the company was not contesting the truth of anything ABC reported in the broadcast.
 However, the appellate court upheld the finding that the producers involved breached their duty of loyalty as employees to Food Lion, and had trespassed, awarding a nominal $2 fine.